NOTE: We do not represent individuals who are victims of cyber-fraud.

 As another example, in 2018, the city of Atlanta was the subject of a ransomware attack.
 The city spent over $2.6 million to recover from the attack.
 If a whistleblower knew and could show that a contractor had misled the city about the cybersecurity suite it was supposedly providing, they could have a potential False Claims Act case.

-More indirectly, the Government purchases large scale projects that include components with technology that requires a measure of cybersecurity.
+More indirectly, the Government purchases large-scale projects that include components with technology that require a measure of cybersecurity.
 For example, the Department of Defense might pay a defense contractor to build a new helicopter.
 While the contract is more generally for the delivery of a fully functioning helicopter, it is likely to be a material term of the contract that the navigation and missile-targeting systems are resistant to hacking.

 Data breaches are big news, as banks, hotel chains, retailers, and social media companies have all been hit by hackers.
 And subsequently, many were hit with lawsuits for failing to protect their customers’ information.
 (You can go to haveibeenpwned.com to see if your information has been previously hacked.)